 In order to be considered for deferral, accepted applicants must first accept their offer of admission, and then email the Admissions Committee at [email protected] outlining their reasons for seeking a deferral.
 The request will be brought before the Admissions Committee for deliberation.
 If approved, a $1,000 USD deferral deposit is required to secure a space in a future term.
 The deferral deposit fee of $1,000 USD will be added to the enrollment deposit fee for a total deposit of $3,000 USD.
 If the deferral request is approved, the $3,000 USD combination of nonrefundable enrollment and deferral deposit is credited to the student's account and will count toward tuition if the student enrolls at the expected time.

 The deferral deposit will not be waived or reduced.
-These policies are very strictly enforced, and we strongly encourage students who cannot enroll in the coming semester to consider reapplying for the semester in which they wish to enroll.
-The only candidates who should consider deferral are those who are absolutely certain that they can guarantee their enrollment in a specific future semester and who are willing to risk losing the $3,000 total deposit if their plans change.
+These policies are very strictly enforced, students who cannot enroll within 12 months should consider reapplying for the semester in which they wish to enroll.
+The only candidates who should consider a deferral are those who are absolutely certain that they can guarantee their enrollment in a specific future semester and who are willing to risk losing the $3,000 total deposit if their plans change.

-First, the applicant pool is different from year-to-year.
-Second, the Admission Committee is different from year-to-year.
-Because of these factors, only applicants who are reviewed during the corresponding admission cycle are considered for fellowship funding.
 The Admissions Committee looks very favorably upon reapplications from candidates who were previously offered admission, and although there is no guarantee of readmission, the likelihood is strong.
-For information on the reapplication process, please see the information below.
+For information on the reapplication process, please see information here.